- Published on

 $onDestroy

-It's basically to do something when the scope of the component is destroyed before we used it something like
+It is basically used to do something when the component's scope is destroyed.
+Before, we used something like this:

 $scope.$on('$destroy', function () {